Async module

 a();

-The code will be executed only once if the calls occurred more often than 100ms.
+In this code, the function will only execute once if the calls occur more frequently than every 100ms.

 const b = jodit.async.throttle(() => {